‘In the Heights’ lifts hopes for a Latino film breakthrough

 Awards recognition, too, has been elusive.
 This year’s Oscars featured a diverse slate of nominees, but no Latino performers.

-“I think our absence at the Oscars was appalling,” Leguizamo says. “(But) the Oscars is the symptom; the disease is Hollywood.
-We need more Latin executives making decisions.”

-In 1951, Puerto Rican José Ferrer became the first Latino actor to receive an Academy Award for his leading role in “Cyrano de Bergerac.”
-The same decade, Mexican-born Anthony Quinn got two for best supporting actor, for “Viva Zapata!”
+Since Rita Moreno became the first Latina to win best supporting actress award in 1962 as Anita in “West Side Story” only one other Latino has won: Puerto Rican Benicio del Toro for his supporting role 2000’s “Traffic.”
+Before them, Puerto Rican José Ferrer became the first Latino actor to receive an Academy Award for his leading role in “Cyrano de Bergerac” in 1951, and Mexican-born Anthony Quinn got two supporting actor statues for “Viva Zapata!”
 (1953) and “Lust for Life” (1957).
-Puerto Rican Rita Moreno became the first Latina to get the best supporting actress award in 1962 as Anita in “West Side Story.”

-Since then, only one more Latino has been recognized in the supporting actor category: Puerto Rican Benicio del Toro for 2000’s “Traffic.”
-Spaniards Javier Bardem and Penélope Cruz got supporting roles awards in 2008 and 2009, for “No Country for Old Men” and “Vicky Cristina Barcelona,” respectively.
-Kenyan actor Lupita Nyong’o, who was born in Mexico, won the same prize in 2014 for “12 Years a Slave.”

-No Latina has won best actress at the Oscars, and few have even been considered.
-Hayek was nominated for the English-language movie “Frida,” but other contenders competed for performances in foreign language films: Fernanda Montenegro for Brazil’s “Central Station,” Catalina Sandino Moreno for Colombia’s “Maria Full of Grace” and Yalitza Aparicio for Mexico’s “Roma.”
+No Latina has won best actress at the Oscars, with Hayek one of the few who have even been considered.

-Moreno, an Emmy, Grammy, Oscar and Tony winner whose career spans seven decades, says she has seen huge progress for women and other minorities in Hollywood.
+Moreno, an Emmy, Grammy, Oscar and Tony winner whose career spans seven decades, says she doesn't expect to live to see Latinos achieve broad success in Hollywood.

+“My age forbids it.
+But I sure as hell hope something happens," Moreno says "I can’t believe we’re still struggling the way we are.”

 “The studios woke up,” says Leguizamo, who is now in talks to direct a few projects, including one he's written.
 “I think everybody is making moves to change into being inclusive.
 I see it from small producers, directors in their offices, in their casting.
 I see it at Viacom.
 I see it at Univision.
 I see it at Netflix.
 I see it everywhere!”

-Spielberg’s “West Side Story,” set for December 10, includes a Latino cast this time around.
-Many “Puerto Ricans” in the original were white actors in brown makeup and, although widely successful, the 1961 movie was also criticized for portraying Latinos in a stereotypical way.
+Spielberg’s “West Side Story,” set for December 10, includes a Latino cast this time.
+Many “Puerto Ricans” in the original were white actors in brown makeup and, although widely successful, the 1961 movie was also criticized for stereotypical portrayals of Latinos.

-Beyond that, studios are working on a “The Father of the Bride” remake with music star Gloria Estefan alongside Andy Garcia (both Cuban-American.)
-“Encanto,” the first Walt Disney Animation Studios movie co-directed by a Latino woman, Charise Castro Smith, about a young Colombian girl who’s frustrated she’s the only member of her family without magical powers, is also premiering this year.

-“It’s terrifying sometimes,” says Castro Smith, who is of Cuban descent, “but is also one of the reasons I decided to do this, because it means the world to me for little brown kids everywhere to get to see themselves and to see themselves represented in a positive way and feel seen.”

-Anthony Ramos, who leads the cast of “In the Heights” as Usnavi, the character originally played by Miranda on the stage, says that “now is an incredible, beautiful moment where we can capitalize on Hollywood being receptive to what is naturally happening in the streets.”
+Anthony Ramos, who leads “In the Heights” as Usnavi, the character originally played by Miranda on the stage, says that “now is an incredible, beautiful moment where we can capitalize on Hollywood being receptive to what is naturally happening in the streets.”

-Spike Lee and “Black Panther” helped pave the way for Miranda “writing himself into history,” Ramos says.
-“Nobody was going to write this part for him.”

-As for Miranda, who became a superstar with the Broadway hit “Hamilton” and since then has been working also on TV and film, says “the way time has caught up to ‘In the Heights’, I think, is we have learned as people of color to build a coalition around ourselves and advocate for ourselves.”
+As for Miranda, who became a superstar with the Broadway hit “Hamilton” and since then has been working also on TV and film, the “time has caught up to ‘In the Heights’" and he hopes people of color will support it.

 “We’re part of a larger series of voices,” Miranda says.
 “I remember how important it was for me to go support ‘Black Panther’ opening weekend, to go and support ‘Crazy Rich Asians’ opening weekend, to vote with my wallet, to go and support ‘Minari’ opening weekend.
-If you want newer and richer stories beyond the ones you’ve heard, you vote with your wallet on that stuff.”
+If you want newer and richer stories beyond the ones you’ve heard, you vote with your wallet.”

 AP Film Writer Jake Coyle contributed to this report.